DataKinds/datakinds.github.io/_posts/2019-07-06-perl-6-is-cursed.md

 Every single symbol in that line of code carries a significance, and the code would be drastically different should any of the symbols be missing or different.
 Imagine trying to read Chinese when you have to skim over every other symbol!

 Problem is: there's definitely a limit to how much you should use these information-dense symbols.
 Admittedly, the precedence rules are confusing and the left & right binding seems to change willy-nilly.
-If you're from the land of APL you might learn to handle that.
+If you're from the land of Agda or Haskell you might learn to handle that<sup>[1]</sup>.
 If you're from the land of Java you might not.

 Good code and bad code is subjective, but in my subjective opinion: this could lead to bad code, and bad code is hard to read.
 With great power comes great responsibility.